Collection Development Guide

 Unittests generate a coverage report after each run which can be viewed using

-the test-coverage-report
+the test-coverage-report make target:

 make test-coverage-report